Best Parental Control Apps for Android – Tested in August 2022

 NetNanny offers a 14-day money-back guarantee, so you can test all its premium features risk-free (I tested their refund policy and got my money back in five days).

 Where is Google Family Link?

-To put it bluntly, despite its popularity, Family Link wasn’t very good and so I didn’t include it.
+To put it bluntly, despite its popularity, Google Family Link wasn’t very good and so I didn’t include it.
 It didn’t take very long for my 12-year son to find a way to use his phone when it was supposed to be locked.
 My other major issue with Family Link is the lack of a web filter or any real monitoring features.

 I initially liked that it not only showed me how much time my kids spent on their phones, but it also breaks it up per app.
-However, I saw that it wasn’t always accurate (or even close in some cases) and while it told me that one of my kids spent 3 hours on YouTube, there was no indication of what she was watching or searching for.
+However, I saw that it wasn’t always accurate (or not even close in some cases) and while it told me that one of my kids spent 3 hours on YouTube, there was no indication of what she was watching or searching for.
 I would think that since both YouTube and Family Link are Google products, having this information would be included.

 How I Tested and Ranked the Best Parental Control Apps for Android